wp-plugins/compress-png-for-wp/readme.txt

 == Description ==
 Compress PNG for WP allows users to shrink JPEG/PNG files using the TinyPNG API.
 Files can be automatically resized when uploaded as well as manually resized in the Media Library.

+**v1.3 Added Support for JPEG Compression via TinyJPEG, Works the same way as PNG files.**

 **How to use Compress PNG for WP**

 1. Visit 'Settings > Media' from the admin dashboard.
 1. Insert your TinyPNG API key and save changes.
 If you do not yet have a key, get one from [TinyPNG]( https://tinypng.com/developers).
 You can also select to auto compress on upload as well as which additional image sizes will be compressed from this page.
-1. Start uploading JEPG/PNG files and they will be automatically resized (if you have chosen to allow auto shrinking on upload in the 'Settings > Media' page).
+1. Start uploading JPEG/PNG files and they will be automatically resized (if you have chosen to allow auto shrinking on upload in the 'Settings > Media' page).
 1. Visit 'Media > Library' to see information on your resized files or to manually resize existing PNG files.

 For more information view our [Compress PNG for WP page](https://www.geckodesigns.com/services/website-design/website-plugins/compress-png-plugin-wordpress/).